 The Bank's Board of Directors approves the market risk policy and overall limits for market risk.
-The Board also decides on the general principles for managing and monitoring market risks based on the market risk policy and delegated market risk limits provided by the Group.
-The Chief Executive Officer (CEO) is responsible for the market risks.
-The Bank's Treasury actively manages market risks within the set of allocated limits.
+The Board also decides on the framework and strategy for managing interest rate risk and credit spread risk in the banking book.
+In addition the Board decides on the general principles for managing and monitoring market risks based on the market risk policy and delegated market risk limits provided by the Group.
+The Bank actively manages market risks within the limits approved by the Board of Directors.
 Trades related to position management are executed in the Treasury and Trading function of the Group.